 Pecan Crescent Cookies

-A light buttery shortbread cookie with chopped pecan and rolled in powdered sugar.
-One of my families favorite holiday cookies.
+A light, buttery shortbread cookie topped with chopped pecans and powdered sugar is one of my family's favorite holiday cookies.

 Ingredients